One of my Android devices connects immediately, but how can I make my other Android device connect faster?

 If you see dots where your userid should be entered, there is a simple solution.
 Delete the API, get it again from the Play Store (https://play.google.com/store/apps/details?id=com.windinstrument.api) and log back in.
 Then do not log out.
 There is no reason to log out; the API is designed so that you log in once, and just stay logged in.
 Then you don’t need to worry about having a password or an internet connection when you are out in the boat.

 I just upgraded to a device with Android 6.0 but now I can't detect the Wind Instrument?

 In Android 6 (Marshmallow), Location Services needs to be turned on in Settings -> Location in order to use Bluetooth 4/LE.
 Then when you open the API and scan for the Wind Instrument, it should be detected.

 Android drops my connection after a few minutes, even with good signal strength.
 Can I prevent that?

-Is there a PIN code for pairing with Bluetooth 4 (Bluetooth Low Energy)?
+Is there a PIN code for pairing with Bluetooth 4 or 5 (Bluetooth Low Energy)?